kb674/Fundamental_Project/README.md

 ![](https://github.com/kb674/Fundamental_Project/blob/documentation/documentation/ci%20pipeline.png)

 Contnious intergration allows for developers to create and add new code to a project frequently and quickly through the use of automation.
 For this project, the CI pipeline is relatively simple but still demonstrates the process of continous intergration.
 The CI diagram above illustrates how the many components needed for this project can come together.
-In particular how a CI server can be used to automate the process of testing.
+In particular how a CI server can be used to automate testing.

 The components used in this project are:
 * Kanban Board - For my project I have used a Trello Board to easily visualise all the tasks needed to be done for the whole project and for each sprint.

 * Version Control System - Git is used as the version control system for this project with github being the host for this repository.
 Git is chosen becuase it makes it easy to track changes in my application over time.
-It has also allowed me to work on certain tasks at a time, assigning each of these tasks a new branch, following the main>dev>feature workflow.
+It has also allowed me to work on certain tasks at a time assigning each of these tasks a new branch, following the main>dev>feature workflow.

 * Developement Environment - Python and the microframework Flask have been used to develop the application and the front end website.
 Flask was chosen as it is lightweight but contains all the core features needed to implement CRUD functionality.